New Jersey COVID-19 Workers’ Compensation Lawyers

 - Other persons deemed essential workers by the authority declaring the state of emergency.

-If you are unsure if you qualify as an essential worker under New Jersey workers’ compensation laws, Levinson Axelrod can evaluate your case, job duties, and eligibility for benefits.
+If you are unsure if you qualify as an essential worker under New Jersey workers’ compensation laws, Levinson Axelrod, P.A. can evaluate your case, job duties, and eligibility for benefits.